06 Safeguarding children, young people and vulnerable adults policy

 Children and young people vulnerable to extremism or radicalisation

-Early years settings, schools and local authorities have a duty to identify and respond
+Woodlands Preschool has a duty to identify and respond appropriately

 There are potential safeguarding implications for children and young people who have close or